Home » Recipe Index » Desserts

 A full printable version of this recipe with ingredient measurements is available at the bottom of this post.

-STEP ONE: Preheat the oven to 350 F while preparing a pie pan lightly with nonstick cooking spray.
+STEP ONE: Preheat the oven to 350 degrees F while preparing a pie pan lightly with nonstick cooking spray.
 Lay the crust in the pan and pinch to flute the edges.

 STEP THREE: Pour the maple syrup into a large bowl with the brown sugar and melted butter.
-Whisk together.
+Whisk them together.

 STEP FOUR: Gradually whisk in the eggs, flour, and vanilla.
 Once combined, mix in the pecans as well.